haritha3679/up-N-smoke/README.md

 ## Smoking  the code:
 In order to navigate through the analysis follow steps below
 - Up-N-Smoke is our root folder.
 This includes
-  - ReadMe,
+  - ReadMe
-  - index_cul_map.html,
+  - index_cul_map.html
-  - index_chart.html,
+  - index_chart.html
-  - index_rec_med.html,
+  - index_rec_med.html
   - Jupyter_Notebook
   - MA_Crime_Data_starter-checkpoint.ipynb
   - MA_Crime_Data_starter.ipynb
   - Bokeh_seaborn_plotly_diff_chart_Product.ipynb

-In the  Data/images Folder we have  all the charts and plots along with background images we used in pythonAnywhere
+In the data/images folder we have all the charts and plots along with background images we used in PythonAnywhere

-static/css.
-Styling sheets are within this file
+static/css - styling sheets are within this file
 ![staticfolder](static/img/static_folder.png)

 Link to interactive cannabis sales analysis, Massachusetts map for marijuana licensed businesses and database tables <a href='https://haritha79.pythonanywhere.com/UpNsmoke/'><strong>click here</strong></a>